L

 The Safest Supercar Purchase?

 If you are debating pulling the trigger on a sports car, the Porsche 911 (specifically the 991.1 and 991.2 generations) is the default answer for a reason.
-Unlike its Italian competitors or its V8 German rivals, the flat-six engines in the 991 are incredibly robust.
+Unlike its Italian competitors or its V8 German rivals, the flat-six engines in the 991 are incredibly solid.

 What Actually Breaks?